mbloch/mapshaper/docs/development/label-tool-design.md

   property".
 - **Blanking a spacing field removes the property**, which is the only way back to the renderer's own spacing once a value has been chosen.
-Line height shows `auto` as a placeholder rather than a value, so a label carries no `line-height` until one is asked for.
+Line height shows the default, `1.1`, as a placeholder rather than a value, so a label carries no `line-height` until one is asked for.
+A bare line height is a multiple of the font size, as in CSS, and is written to SVG in ems; the other measure fields read a bare number as px.

 ##### Whether a label has a symbol is a switch